Creuna-Oslo/create-react-app/README.md

 You can use these classnames to provide alternative styling based on input method (like disabling hover effects for touch screens).

+## Testing
+[Chimp](https://chimp.readme.io/docs/introduction) is included for easy end to end testing.
+The provided config `./chimpconfig.js` uses Mocha and headless (invisible) Chrome to perform tests on the ui.
+There is an example test provided in `/tests/example-page.js`

+### Things to note
+* With the provided config, Chimp uses Mocha and WebdriverIO.
+    * Mocha provides the `describe` and `it` globals. [docs here](https://mochajs.org/)
+    * WebdriverIO provides the `browser` global. [docs here](http://webdriver.io/api.html)
+* Put tests in `./tests` (or provide an alternative path in `chimpconfig.js`
+* Test files can be named anything, and subfolders are supported.

 ## Scripts
 Included is a couple of utility scripts for lazy people.
 You can use these from the terminal or from within VS Code if you use that.